Learn how to create a monogram in Microsoft Word with a free font so you can personalize just about anything!

 I love monograms.
 I think it’s safe to say I’m pretty much obsessed with them.
 Maybe it’s because my last name starts with “L,” and cursive “Ls” are kind of pretty.

-Maybe it’s because it makes me feel like I’m an official person or something…I have a monogram; I must be significant, right?”
+Maybe it’s because it makes me feel like I’m an official person or something.
+“I have a monogram, so I must be significant, right?”
 And maybe it’s just because they’re swirly and beautiful and girly looking, and let’s be honest, who doesn’t love that?

-I guess I could go out and buy a monogram at the store, but I almost always make them myself because A. It’s cheaper! and B. I can make exactly what I want.
-Here’s what I did:
+I guess I could go out and buy a monogram at the store, but I almost always make them myself because A- It’s cheaper!
+And B- I can make exactly what I want.

-Install Monogram KK Font
+1. Install the Monogram KK font.